-We can’t be the only ones who are avoiding the grocery stores today, so I thought I’d share my new favorite vegetarian chili recipe.
-It’s perfect for watching football games with a crowd, since it’s a hearty meatless option that carnivores will enjoy.
+This chili is perfect for watching football games with a crowd, since it’s a hearty meatless option that carnivores will enjoy.
 Plus, it can be vegan and gluten free if you choose your toppings carefully.
 This chili will satisfy everyone.

 How to Make the Best Vegetarian Chili